dldinternet/stackify/README.md

 stackify get -f ./file.json -p cto-mobile -e prod -r us-west-1
 ```

-* This returns the key value pairs from the json file in a simple_deploy compatible parameter format: '-a VPCID=123456 -a MinimumInstances=1'
+* This returns the key value pairs from the json file in a simple\_deploy compatible parameter format: '-a VPCID=123456 -a MinimumInstances=1'

 * Multiple .json files may be passed using __-f__

 * When using the __-f__ option, the __-p -e__ and __-r__ parameters are mandatory

+* The __-n/--simpledeployname__ option will pull resource information about the stack from the simple\_deploy parameter store, this enables the simple\_deploy parameters to be passed to future stacks along with the resources

 #### Passing Parameters from both a File and Database